Two Centimetres – Part 5

 For months she let the system control her health, but now that she knew the stakes, she decided to take control of her health.
 She kept calling her local hospital but also started making other plans in case more clerical obstacles presented themselves.

-It might be strange to suggest that not everyone is as fortunate as Deborah considering her situation, but, as is usually the case, knowing someone on the inside can help grease the wheels.
+It might be strange to suggest that not everyone is as fortunate as Maria considering her situation, but, as is usually the case, knowing someone on the inside can help grease the wheels.
 Even when it comes to healthcare.

 Her uncle immediately reached out to Dr. Hong, a colleague of his, to see if he could provide other options.